 I recognized my dad’s kit (the fourth row in the table).
 In the two columns, you will see that I match him at 3,500 centimorgans.
 My cousin matches him at about 1,800 centimorgans.
 That makes sense because my dad would be my cousin’s uncle.

 On this page, this first list identifies DNA kits we both match.
-Since I know we’re related through my paternal grandparents, then all of DNA matches will be related through that line.
+Since I know we’re related through my paternal grandparents, then all of the DNA matches will be related through that line.
 Therefore, I don’t need to search for my family tree on my mother’s side.

 Section DNA Kits That Match Only the First Kit